wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-thing.md

 }
 ```

 UUIDs will be useful in case of controversy or ambiguity of meaning.
-The word bot, for example, may have different meanings for different people, or in different contexts.
-A variety of definitions of *bot* can be proposed, each referenced by its own UUID, so that the community can use whichever definition is most appropriate for any given application or context.
+The word 'bot', for example, may have different meanings for different people, or in different contexts.
+A variety of definitions of 'bot' can be proposed, each referenced by its own UUID, so that the community can use whichever definition is most appropriate for any given application or context.

 ## Applications